nathaliasilvac/ACROPOLIS/README.md

-# ACROPOLIS: Classification of risk of off-stream reservoirs
+# ACROPOLIS: Classification of risk for off-stream reservoirs
 ![Window](Images/Window.png)
 ACROPOLIS is a  tool designed for the classification of risk associated with off-stream reservoirs.
 Utilizing a  Machine Learning algorithm, the tool offers a fast and efficient method for the preliminary estimation of risk classification in these reservoirs [(Silva-Cancino et al., 2022)](https://www.mdpi.com/2073-4441/14/15/2416?utm_campaign=releaseissue_waterutm_medium=emailutm_source=releaseissueutm_term=doilink114).
 Its incorporation of advanced technology enables users to swiftly assess and categorize risk levels, providing valuable insights for reservoir management and decision-making processes.